opensafely-core/ehrql/DEVELOPERS.md

 ## Running tests against Databricks

-The test suite for Databricks/Spark backend by default runs tests against a local spark db in a container, for reliablility and speed.
+The test suite for Databricks/Spark backend by default runs tests against a local spark db in a container, for reliability and speed.

 Open source Spark and Databricks' Spark are very similar, and this provides a good enough test basis for the SQL parts of a backend.